-With an excessive heat warning in effect Thursday and similar sweltering conditions expected Friday, you’ll need to do everything you can to stay cool.
+With temperatures expected to reach into the 90s daily until at least Saturday, you’ll need to do everything you can to stay cool.
 We’ve compiled some tips on how to beat the heat and keep your home as cool as possible during the blistering hot weather.

 1. Chill out at night.

 If you’re tossing and turning in bed and having trouble falling asleep in the blistering heat, Consumer Reports offers this interesting trick: Put your sheets and pillowcases in a sealable plastic bag and stash them in the freezer so they’ll be nice and cold when you hit the hay.